SubaashNair/OutlierCleaner/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## License

+MIT License